Hxzardd/IEEE/README.md

 - **Custom Stack:** *(Completed)*
   - Supports `push(x)`, `pop()`, `top()`, `getMin()`, and `getMax()` in O(1) time. ✅
-  - Uses O(n) space with a tuple-based approach to store auxiliary data. ✅
+  - Uses O(n) space with a tuple-based approach to store data. ✅

 - **Interval Merger:** *(Completed)*
   - Maintains a set of non-overlapping intervals. ✅